 Henry (aka John Henry Ford) is the farm dog.
 His responsibilities include chasing after the mailman, bringing mud from the fields into the house, and scaring off bunnies.
 Now ten years old, Henry is a Australian Shepherd/Irish Setter mix.
 When we first brought him home, in June of 2009, his first action was to bite a bean plant and rip the whole plant out of the ground.
 He also enjoys stealing beets, broccoli, Red’s straw hat, and peppers (although he hasn’t had one since he accidentally ate a VERY hot pepper instead of a sweet one).

 Our son Nathan was born in February of 2012.
 Nathan can play with Legos for hours at a time but hasn’t yet realized the soul-filling benefits of weeding carrots in the hot sun all day.
-Nathan is in first grade in Watertown and loves puzzles, playing violin, and guinea pigs.
+Nathan is in third grade in Watertown and loves puzzles, playing violin, and guinea pigs.
 This past summer he started helping with stuffing potatoes and carrots in our barrel washer and transporting cucumbers.

-Adam was born in April of 2015 and is currently in pre-school in Watertown.
+Adam was born in April of 2015 and is currently in kindergarten in Watertown.
 He has career ambitions of becoming a penguin.
 Adam loves digging in the dirt and eating cherry tomatoes from our high tunnel.